Mercaptobenzothiazole: Safety

-Studies have identified it as a potential human carcinogen.
 In 2016, it was identified by the World Health Organization as probably carcinogenic to humans.

 It causes allergic contact dermatitis.
 The derivative morpholinylmercaptobenzothiazole is a reported allergen in protective gloves, including latex, nitrile, and neoprene gloves.

 It becomes air-borne as a result of wear on car tires, and is able to be inhaled.
+Evidence suggests that benzothiazoles biodegrade readily.